Dani Weatherholt

-Danielle Marie Weatherholt (born March 17, 1994) is an American professional soccer player who plays as a midfielder for the North Carolina Courage in the National Women's Soccer League (NWSL).
-She can also play as a center back or left back.
-She played college soccer at Santa Clara University and was drafted by the Orlando Pride in the 2016 NWSL College Draft.
-She has also played for Melbourne Victory, OL Reign, and Angel City FC.
+Danielle Marie Weatherholt (born March 17, 1994) is an American professional soccer player who plays as a midfielder or defender for the North Carolina Courage of the National Women's Soccer League (NWSL).
+She played college soccer for the Santa Clara Broncos and was drafted by the Orlando Pride in the fourth round of 2016 NWSL College Draft.
+In 2018, she joined Melbourne Victory on loan and won the W-League Premiership.
+After four seasons in Orlando, she was traded to the OL Reign in 2020, then selected by Angel City FC with the first pick in the 2022 NWSL Expansion Draft.
+She signed with the Courage as a free agent in 2024.

 Early life

-Weatherholt was born to Doug and Gail Weatherholt in Laguna Beach, California.
+Weatherholt was born in Laguna Beach, California, to Doug and Gail Weatherholt.
 She was raised with her two brothers in Capistrano Beach, California, where she attended San Clemente High School.
 At San Clemente High School, Weatherholt played on the women's varsity soccer team for four years.